MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Dead Man's Hand +1 (Playing Cards) (2,000 gold) - If a player fails to make a valid Poker hand, then they become undead for 12 hours.

+The Deep Mind +1 (Go set) (2,000 gold) - This set gives a bonus of +4 when used by constructs, golems, and other mechanically-enhanced creatures.

+Diplomat's Tokens +4 (Shogi set) (32,000 gold) - Every time you place a captured piece back onto the board, a Level 0 aspirant arrives at your stronghold seeking employment.

 Garry's Revenge +1 (Chess set) (2,000 gold) - This set gives a bonus of +4 to play against contructs, golems, and other mechanically-enhanced creatures.

+Laughing Jokers +1 (Playing Cards) (2,000 gold) - If you win while using at least one Joker card, then you gain a bonus of +4 to your next comedy routine.

+March of the Masses +2 (Collectible Cards) (8,000 gold) - Every time you play two common lands or two common monsters, or cast two common spells, you draw two cards from your deck and can play them immediately if you have the resources to do so.

 Queen's Domain +1 (Chess set) (2,000 gold) - Every time someone uses a queen to capture a piece, one of their memorized spells gains a free metamagic of their choice.
 The chosen metamagic is limited to +1 spell circles.
 This lasts for 1 hour.
 Both players must be playing to win, or else the effect will not occur.

+Rare Seasons +4 (Hanafuda Cards) (32,000 gold) - Every time you win a game, you gain one rare leaf, flower, fruit, or mushroom according to the play you used to win.

 Sky's Raindrops +4 (Go set) (32,000 gold) - The winner gains a bonus of +8 to accuracy and AC against the loser for 10 minutes.

+Vanity of Distinction +2 (Collectible Cards) (8,000) - This deck gives an additional +2 to oppose uncommon and rare cards, for a total of +4.

 ### Potions